finnickniu/project/README.md

 5.If you want to watch the data lake online on Chrome, the extension of Enable local file links need to be install first.

-6. In the Arima model, the inputted format of 'date' is like '2015-11-01', and the format of time just uses integer
+6.In the Arima model, the inputted format of 'date' is like '2015-11-01', and the format of time just uses integer